This Is What Bolivia's Notorious Cocaine Cocktail Bar Is Actually Like

 I had to excuse myself from pleasantries and introductions to rack up on the cut-out surfaces that the bar had provided.
 I made two slugs from the wrap we'd been given and hoovered it up.
+It was pretty good.
+It could have been more floury, but it went down a treat.
+No flinch, no cringe.
 Unsurprisingly, I became chattier than usual as we all exchanged life stories and travel tips.

 The two English guys next to me, Hamish and Josh, explained how they had been forced to withdraw the equivalent of $900 (in exchange for 10 grams—they'd only wanted two) by some Colombian gangsters when they had tried to score in Medellin.
 This place was a far cry from their experience that day.